space-apes/codeBowl/codeBowl.md

 <i> Blue player sets up attack on red player with 75% chance success because another blue player is adjacent to target</i>

 ### Knockdown and Injury:
 If a player fails an attack or receives a successful attack they are knocked down.
 This means they drop the ball if they have it and that they must 'stand up' their next action, causing a -3 penalty to their movement and an inability to trip players or perform an attack.
-Whenever a player is knocked down there is also a chance the player will be injured and removed from the game: with a 10% base chance and +5% for each point of strength the attacker has.
+Additionally, when a player is knocked down there is also a chance the player will be injured and removed from the game.
+This should occur 10% of the time.

 ![Blue Player Successfully Attacks Red Player With Ally](images/codeBowlAttackSuccessAlly.png)
 <br>